 Therefore, when you’re assessing the ROI of content, you want to look at traffic, shares, inbound links, and of course any actual revenue you can track.
 These metrics aren’t precise, but over time it’s easy to relate traffic growth to transaction volume.

 Or, putting it another way: If your blog generates 20,000 visits a month, it’s probably going to help you sell some parts.
 Even if just 1/10th of 1% of those visitors buy something, that’s 20 customers.
 20 customers who spend $500 each is $10,000 in revenue. $10,000 in sales will pay for quite a few blog posts and infographics.

 Content Has An Awesome ROI – It Just Takes Time

-The same goes for many of our clients – content that we’ve created on our clients blogs has led to tremendous growth and dominant search engine rankings.
-We usually see content start to show positive returns around the 6 month mark, and then it really takes off at the 18 month mark.
-If your company can commit to 12 months of content before calculating ROI, odds are good the “beancounters” will be very happy.
+The same goes for many of our clients – content that we’ve created on our clients’ blogs has led to tremendous growth and dominant search engine rankings.
+We usually see content start to show positive returns around the six-month mark, and then it takes off at the 18-month mark.
+If your company can commit to 12 months of content before calculating ROI, the odds are good the “beancounters” will be very happy.